Obituary of Betty June Wiseman

 In lieu of flowers, please donate to Conrad Strays Cat Rescue and Adoption, P.O.
 Box 84, Middleton, ID 83644.
 When Betty could no longer care for her beloved cat Buddy, several local rescues were contacted and Conrad Strays was the only one that offered to help.

-Mom, we miss you already and will love you always!To send flowers to the family of Betty Wiseman, please visit Tribute Store
+Mom, we miss you already and will love you always!To send flowers to the family or plant a tree in memory of Betty Wiseman, please visit Tribute Store